veeral-patel/true-positive/docs/integrations/create_cases_from_email.md

 ## Delete an inbound address

-Simply click the trash icon next to the appropriate inbound address in the screenshot above to delete it.
+Simply click the trash icon next to the appropriate inbound address to delete it.